 Learning to think like a mathematician is a lifetime adventure.
 When you begin to look at the world with a mathematician’s eye, you embark on a journey more varied than the voyage of Ulysses, more exotic than Marco Polo’s travels, and more adventuresome than a trip to Mars.

-This Homeschooling with Math Anxiety Series is an excerpt from my new book Let’s Play Math: How Homeschooling Families Can Learn Math Together, and Enjoy It!
+CREDITS: Sierpinski triangles photo (top) by Windell Oskay via flickr (CC BY 2.0).
+This post is the last of three in my Homeschooling with Math Anxiety Series, which is an excerpt from Let’s Play Math: How Families Can Learn Math Together and Enjoy It.

 Claim your two free learning guide booklets, and be one of the first to hear about new books, revisions, and sales or other promotions.